 Java annotations are pieces of metadata that provide information about the code they are used with, and can instruct the IDE how to process this code.

 In Java, there is a set of built-in annotations.
-On top of that, IntelliJ IDEA provides a bundled package with proprietary annotations that you can add to the classpath and use in your code.
+On top of that, IntelliJ IDEA provides a collection of annotations that are available as a separate project.
+You can add them to the classpath and use in your code.

 Add org.jetbrains.annotations to Gradle or Maven projects